|

 Easy Butter Swim Biscuits Recipe

 This Butter Swim Biscuit recipe is one of the easiest biscuits that you can make.
-Buttermilk biscuits are baked in a pool of melted butter.
-The result is a tender crumb with crispy edges that melts in your mouth.
+Buttermilk biscuits are baked in a pool of melted butter resulting in a buttery biscuit with a tender crumb andย crispy edgesย that melt in your mouth.

 White plate with stack of butter swim biscuits.